-Additionally, we entered into a senior, unsecured delayed-draw term loan facility in an aggregate principal amount of \$2,000 million on August 27, 2021.
-The proceeds of the Term Loan Facility, if drawn, will be used solely by the Company to finance a portion of the consideration of its proposed Acquisition.
+During September 2022, the Company fully drew against the \$2.0 billion Term Loan Facility, which will mature in September 2025, to finance a portion of the Acquisition.
+Subsequently, during the year we made principal payments totaling \$1.1 billion related to the Term Loan Facility.
 Refer to Note 10 of the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for further discussion.